State taxes: Hawaii

 Personal and real property taxes

-Personal property such as cars or boats are not subject to property tax.
+Personal property, such as cars or boats, is not subject to property tax.

 Real property, land and improvements are taxed with assessments at 100 percent fair market value.
 Tax rates are per $1,000 net assessed value.

 Property taxes are administered by the counties: Honolulu, Hawaii, Maui and Kauai.

 Exemptions are allowed for owner-occupied homes, with multiple exemptions based on age.
 Specific exemption amounts may vary by county.
 Check the website links above for jurisdiction details.

 Hawaii does not collect any inheritance tax or gift tax.

 Hawaii imposes an estate tax on property left by decedents after Jan.
 25, 2012.
 The rates range from 10 percent on estates of up to $1 million to 15.7 percent on estates of more than $5 million.
 The full estate tax rate schedule is found at the end of Form M-6, Hawaii Estate Tax Return.

 Hawaii taxpayers can file electronically, as well as check the status of their refunds via the Department of Taxation's e-filing services.

 Make sure you've got a minister pronouncing you husband and wife.
 If the state determines your ceremony is a nonreligious "tourist wedding," you'll have to pay the state's 4 percent excise tax.

 For more information, go to the Department of Taxation's website.